-Part and model numbers

-Description of the unit(s)

-Accessories required

-Manufacturer or vendor with address and phone number.
+Part and model numbers Number of units required Description of the unit(s) Options required Accessories required costs Manufacturer or vendor with address and phone number.

-- b.
+b.
 A site plan showing the placement of electronic cabinets, sensors, tables, etc., should be drawn.
 A detailed drawing of each cabinet with installed equipment should be included.
-Cable details should be prepared, showing signal line designation, cable type, length, connector types, and connector pin designations. - C. Power requirements for the system should be determined and a drawing prepared to show power boxes, breakers, cable routing, and line
+Cable details should be prepared, showing signal line designation, cable type, length, connector types, and connector pin designations.

-- conditioners or motor generator sets.
-Grounding details should be defined and drawn. - d.
+C. Power requirements for the system should be determined and a drawing prepared to show power boxes, breakers, cable routing, and line conditioners or motor generator sets.
+Grounding details should be defined and drawn.

+d.
 A form showing the type and format of data transfers between units should be prepared to save time in software development.